 ~ Daughter Mary (Ream) McBeath ~

-They were the parents of George W. McBeath and Gertie Best.
+They became the parents of George W. McBeath and Gertie Best.

-William had arrived in Nebraska in the spring of 1856, crossing over the Missouri river, at which time he "branded Nebraska as his state, Dakota as his county and Omadi for his home," said his short biography in the 1893 book, Warner's History of Dakota County, Nebraska: From the Days of the Pioneers and First Settlers to the Present Time.
+William stood 5 feet, 8½ inches tall, weighed 135 lbs. and had a fair complexion, light hair and hazel eyes.
+He had arrived in Nebraska in the spring of 1856, crossing over the Missouri river, at which time he "branded Nebraska as his state, Dakota as his county and Omadi for his home," said his short biography in the 1893 book, Warner's History of Dakota County, Nebraska: From the Days of the Pioneers and First Settlers to the Present Time.
 That summer, he and D.W.
 Griffy followed an old Indian trail to what later became the town of Covington, and "along their journey they saw no signs of civilization," said the book.